Survey: US businesses added 204,000 jobs in April

-WASHINGTON (AP) — American businesses added 204,000 new workers last month, another sign of a strength for the U.S. labor market and economy.
+WASHINGTON (AP) — American businesses added 204,000 new workers last month, another sign of strength in the U.S. labor market and economy.

-Payroll processor ADP said Wednesday that hiring was strong across many industries, led by professional and business services, health and education and restaurants and hotels.
+Payroll processor ADP said Wednesday that hiring was strong across numerous industries, led by professional and business services, health and education and restaurants and hotels.

+The ADP survey has shown monthly job growth of 200,000 or more for six straight months.

+“Businesses are aggressively adding to payrolls,” says Mark Zandi, chief economist at Moody’s Analytics, which prepares the ADP report.

 Most Read Business Stories